 TSEs are caused by a deadly protein called a prion (PREE-on).
 Prion disease is unstoppable.
 The pathogen spreads through the bodily fluids and cell tissue of its victims.
-Blood, saliva, mucus, milk, urine and feces carry deadly prions from the victim.
+Blood, saliva, mucus, milk, skin, urine and feces carry deadly prions from the victim.
 All tissue and all bodily fluids are infectious.
 A cough, sneeze or contaminated utensil can be lethal.

 According to research from Duke University, caregivers of someone with dementia are six times more likely to develop the condition themselves.